-During the IA On-site visit, it was noted that the staff leading the Project Management Office are drawn from various partners within the PPS, and have responsibilities at both the partner organization as well as the PPS.
+During the IA On-site visit, it was noted that the staff leading the Project Management Office are full time staff of the PPS who are supported by Subject Matter Experts drawn from various partners within the PPS.
+The Subject Matter Experts have responsibilities at both the partner organization as well as the PPS.